 Video projection mapping has come a long way, breaking the boundaries of flat screen projection.
-It mapping has brought us into a world of illusions where real word objects, like buildings and walls, of any shape and size have become displays for work of spectacular art.
-The technique is relatively new but is has open a whole new basket of opportunities for creative artists from across the globe.
+It mapping has brought us into a world of illusions where real-world objects, like buildings and walls, of any shape and size, have become displays for work of spectacular art.
+The technique is relatively new but it has opened a whole new basket of opportunities for creative artists from across the globe.
 They are now illuminating statues, buildings etc. with splendid works of art, which we appreciators have become so accustomed to.

-Given the quality of display, video projection mapping or 2D mapping/3D mapping as you may like, is being used massively on various types of multi dimensional surfaces to thrill and amaze audiences.
+Given the quality of the display, video projection Mapping or 2D mapping or 3D mapping as you may like is being used massively on various types of multidimensional surfaces to thrill and amaze audiences.
 Companies like Samsung, Nokia and BMW are amid the early few adaptors of video projection mapping who’ve taken their ad campaigns out of the ordinary to the realm of 3D projection mapping.
 They are now delivering breathtaking video displays on buildings around the world.

 Artists around the globe use 2D mapping and 3D mapping techniques of video projection mapping now.
 The object, however, is to come up with the most impressive visual display possible on a multidimensional surface.
 While 2D mapping is a straight forward method of projection, 3D mapping involves mapping 3D points to 2D plane.
 Thus, with 3D mapping, artists are able to create videos to match the illumination of projection mapping on a building etc. to create a cool 3D effect on the surface.